 Hydroseeding is a lawn seeding method in which selectively-blended grass seed varieties, growth-promoting fertilizers, and moisture-storing mulch are mixed together with water and sprayed onto your yard after the ground has been thoroughly graded and cleaned of debris.
 The wet mulch and fertilizer feed the grass seed blend, nurturing it into a healthy, green lawn.
 Proper and consistent watering after hydro-seeding is an important step for your lawn maintenance after hydro-seeding.
 It is a fast, cost-effective technique for having a beautiful and healthy lawn!

 Since your lawn is something that you will live with for a long time, it pays to start with a quality seed mix.
 All of Clark’s grass seed mixes are custom blended for local environmental conditions for the Michigan seasons.
 There are hundreds of seed varieties.
 Of these, Clark’s chooses the perfect few to use in your yard.
 Our seed blends contain a multitude of hybrid bluegrass, rye, and fescue varieties.
 What this means for you is a soft, low maintenance lawn that fills in quickly and always looks healthy and beautiful.

-	The stuff that makes your lawn fertile.
 The fertilizer used in Clark’s hydroseed applications is sulfur-coated to provide a slow-release throughout the germination process of the seed.
-Competitive fertilizers often leach out of the root zone during the heavy watering and starve the lawn of the nutrients it requires for a healthy development.
-Unlike these competitive fertilizers, our fertilizer is specially designed to keep your lawn a healthy green.
+Competitive fertilizers often leach out of the root zone during the heavy watering and starve the lawn of the nutrients it requires for healthy development.
+Unlike these competitive fertilizers, our fertilizer is specially designed to keep your lawn healthy green.

 Keeping Your Lawn Hydrated